 Swedish composer Martin Skafte has written Fantasia on Two Pieces by Scriabin (Mazurka Op 25 No and Piano Sonata No 9) for Peter Jablonski, a new work celebrating Alexander Scriabin's creative legacy.

 In his own work, Skafte has drawn inspiration from working with master pieces of historical piano literature, completing in 2017 a set of 24 Preludes for piano, inspired by Debussy's piano preludes.

 Skafte says: 'The aim was to create a "fictional dialogue" through which my music would speak with, and learn from Debussy's music.
 The goal being that of a third voice potentially emerging throughout the process, a voice that would potentially carry something from both worlds within it; perhaps an "alchemical" essence? - not necessarily of style, but of spirit.'

-The composer reflects: 'Scriabin became an instant favourite of mine when I first heard his music, and it gives me great pleasure to - together with Peter Jablonski - present a new piano piece honouring his significance to me as a composer.'
+The composer reflects: 'Scriabin became an instant favourite of mine when I first heard his music, and it gives me great pleasure - together with Peter Jablonski - to present a new piano piece honouring his significance to me as a composer.'

 World premiere took place on 14 November 2021, at the Karlskrona International Piano Festival in Sweden.